dustinpfister/test_threejs/node/server-new/README.md

 # server-new nodejs script

-The goal here is to just make an updated server script for this test threejs project
+The goal here is to just make an updated server script for this test threejs project.
+I would like to fix problems that I have noticed as well as add a few features as needed.

-So for the following can be done here:
+Some things that have been done thus far.

 * Can explore the contents of nested folders in for post folders without getting a nasty error
 * displaying readme file text in forpost/postname folders
+* the build index function was pulled into a stand alone javaScript file
+* path-demo.js file that exports a router that is used for the demo path
+* path-forpost file that exports a router that is used for the forpost path